 “It’s about harnessing technology to a very traditional and largely craft-based industry.
 Cutting-edge testing equipment and software means I can see the effect of tack on a horse in motion.
 A combination of pressure-mapping and gait-analysis shows cause and effect in motion.
 When results synchronize, you know you’re on to something - it’s ground-breaking and very exciting. ”

 Vanessa teamed up with international dressage rider Daniel Timson to develop the first Fairfax Saddle – the Monoflap Dressage.
 Collaborations with more world-class riders followed, including Team GBR member and medallist Gareth Hughes, his wife Rebecca Hughes, multi-Olympic medal winner Andrew Hoy, World Silver medallist Harry Meade and Olympic Silver medallist Spencer Wilton.

-The results of our research into bridle design were astounding.
-This new understanding has led to the creation of the ground-breaking Performance Bridle.
+The results of our research into bridle design led to the creation of the ground-breaking Performance Bridle.

-Fairfax's continued research and innovation has seen the company recognised with the Queen's Award for Innovation - an accomplishment that's unique in the saddlery industry.
+Fairfax's continued research and innovation has seen the company recognised with the Queen's Award for Innovation.